Vytek/LSky/AC Assets/LSky/Documentation/Readme.txt

    Notices
 ==============

-GitHub repository(donate or collaborate in proyect from the repository).
+GitHub repository.
+Do you want to make a donation?
+You can do it from the repository, this will help to maintain the asset.

 https://github.com/Akue/LSky

 //--------------------------------------------------------------------------------------